davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ## MQTT in openHAB 2.4

 The new MQTT architecture has been realized in an easy extensible modular way by 3 independant extensions.
-They are fully test covered, living up to the high coding standards of the underlying Eclipse Smarthome platform.
+They are fully test covered to live up to the high coding standards of the underlying Eclipse Smarthome platform.

 I will now take you on a journey of exploring all the new features, arriving soon on your openHAB installation.